xprt64/mongolina-js/Readme.md

-# mongolina = MongoDB Event store
+# mongolina = MongoDB Event Store

-This module permits building an event sourced application by appending events to a database and by reacting to those events.
+This module permits building an event-sourced application by appending events to a database and by reacting to those events.

-It is used in conjunction with Domain driven design (DDD) because each event is appended to an event stream and each event stream corresponds to an Aggregate instance (type and ID).
+It is used in conjunction with Domain driven design (DDD): each event is appended to an event stream and each event stream corresponds to an Aggregate instance (type and ID).

 For a PHP implementation please refer to [Dudulina CQRS Framework](https://github.com/xprt64/dudulina).

-The module has two sub-modules: the events appender and the events reader.
+The module has two sub-modules: the Events Appender and the Events Reader.

 ## Instalation